Warriors disappoint again; Shahdon strikes from off the bench in drab draw with Guyana

 Sad to say, the fans who stayed away did not miss much.

-After an enterprising start in which Levi Garcia, who was used in the “number 10 role” vacated by Kevin Molino, looked to be on a different planet to the other 21 players on the field—meant in the nicest possible way in this case—Trinidad and Tobago again went behind early.
+After an enterprising start in which Levi Garcia, used in the “number 10″ role vacated by Kevin Molino, looked to be on a different planet from the other 21 players on the field—meant in the nicest possible way in this case—Trinidad and Tobago again went behind early.

-Benjamin should have equalised in the 46th minute but failed to hit the target after a cross from Levi—who was returned to the flank with the introduction of Shahdon Winchester at halftime.
+Benjamin should have equalised in the 46th minute but he failed to hit the target after a cross from Levi—who had returned to the flank with the introduction of Shahdon Winchester at half-time.

 The euphoria of the United States win has faded fast.
-Lawrence and the TTFA, if they continue to see eye to eye, have their work cut out for them in 2018 if this team is take its place among the best nations in the confederation at the 2019 CONCACAF Gold Cup.
+If Lawrence and the TTFA continue to see eye-to-eye, they will have their work cut out for them in 2018 if this team is to take its place among the best nations in the Confederation at the 2019 CONCACAF Gold Cup.

 (Teams)